The Makerspace offers learning opportunities and technical support through:

 - Are meant to help through the initial hurdle of learning something new in a fun and social setting.
 We encourage students to come back often after the workshop on their own to deepen their knowledge through self-study and collaboration with others.

-Head up to the stairs from the Makerspace for Undergraduate Learning Center’s drop-in tutoring!
+Up the stairs from the Makerspace for Undergraduate Learning Center’s ‘drop-in tutoring’!
+They likely have remote offerings available this year.
 More info on their page.

 InterEgr 477: Tools for Prototyping and Manufacturing